LiviuCP/goToScriptsPython/README.md

 In this case the user has two options:
 - remove the entry from the menus
 - remap the path to an existing one (for example when the directory has been renamed) to preserve the number of visits

+Note: this functionality is NOT available when choosing the parent dir from the entry.
+In this case only a warning message will be displayed that the parent dir path is not valid and that the dir and its children could be removed or mapped.
+The actual removal/mapping can be done by individually selecting each directory (not parent) from the navigation menu (history/favorites).
+This might also include the parent directory if it is contained within menu in a separate entry.

 7.1.
 Removing the path